intel/libvpl/doc/surface_sharing_apis_overview.md

        MFX_ERR_NULL_PTR If ext_surface or imported_surface are NULL.\n
        MFX_ERR_INVALID_HANDLE If the corresponding session was not initialized.\n MFX_ERR_UNSUPPORTED If surf_component is not one of [MFX_SURFACE_COMPONENT_ENCODE, MFX_SURFACE_COMPONENT_VPP_INPUT], or if
-                           mfxSurfaceHeader::SurfaceType is not supported by oneVPL runtime for this operation.\n
+                           mfxSurfaceHeader::SurfaceType is not supported by Intel® VPL runtime for this operation.\n

        @since This function is available since API version 2.10.
     */